xxao/miniml/README.md

 # MiniML

-The *MiniML* is a super basic Python library for machine learning beginners (as I am).
+The *MiniML* is a super basic Python library for machine learning for beginners (as I am).
 It is by no means meant as a stable, production platform, and most probably it is not even useful for anyone except me.
 In fact, it is rather my small playground, or a way I am trying to learn this very interesting topic.
 Hopefully some more functionality will come as I learn more.
 There are some simple [examples](https://github.com/xxao/miniml/tree/master/examples) you can check to